vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ## Live reloading

-If you previously compiled production assets with `bundle exec rake gitlab:assets:compile`, the GDK serves the assets from the `public/assets/` directory, which means that changing SCSS files won't have any effect in development until you recompile the assets manually.
+If you previously compiled production assets with `bundle exec rake gitlab:assets:compile`, the GDK serves the assets from the `public/assets/` directory, which means that changing SCSS files doesn't have any effect in development until you recompile the assets manually.

 To re-enable live reloading of CSS in development, remove the `public/assets/` directory and restart